VutureVx/Recruitment-Test/README.md

 ### Background

-Vuture integrates with leading CRMs to automatically extract adn update data.
+Vuture integrates with leading CRMs to automatically extract and update data.
 Our system was originally built as an easy to use CMS.
-This test is focus on Contacts, a user or entity which would come from one of our clients CRM via a 3rd party integration into our Vuture product.
+This test is focused on Contacts, a user or entity which would come from one of our clients CRM via a 3rd party integration into our Vuture product.
-In this test we have removed the need for a 3rd party integration and simply using an In-Memory database as the store of this information.
+In this test, we have removed the need for a 3rd party integration and simply used an In-Memory database as the store of this information.

 ### Instructions